-Your squad leader should obviously know who you are and everything about you — they write your monthly counselling statements after all.
-Your platoon sergeant should know a bit about you, your first sergeant should probably know whether you’re a dirtbag or not, and your battalion sergeant major probably only knows that you exist.
+Your squad leader should obviously know who you are and everything about you — they write your monthly counseling statements after all.
+Your platoon sergeant should know a bit about you, your first sergeant should probably know whether you're a dirtbag or not, and your battalion sergeant major probably only knows that you exist.

 Go any higher than that, and they've got way too many troops to keep track of.

 Best Soldier competitions give you that "in" without resorting to underhanded brown-nosing.

 When you arrive at a Best Soldier competition, you're always escorted by your immediate chain of command.
 If you happen to be the only joe brave enough to try, that means you'll be walking in with just your squad leader, platoon sergeant, and first sergeant — all ready to cheer you on.

 Here's a fact for you: Once you've reached a certain rank on the enlisted side, you'll have to stomach the fact that your personal glory days are behind you.
 Your entire career, from that point forward, depends on your men and how well you lead them.
 When you're out there at a Best Soldier competition, the NCOs aren't just cheering you on — they're out there collecting bragging rights.
 "See that dude?
 That's my guy!"